mrdcvlsc/learning-space/web-dev/debugging.md

 4. uncheck the checkbox `Ancestors`
 5. check the checkbox `Framework listeners`
 6. It should show the event handler of the selected element

+## Tips

+1. Don't ignore the errors in the issues tab (this helped me solve many session cookie problems).